 What do we plan to do next?

-The consultation closes on 8 October 2020.
-After which, we will consider all responses received and make any resulting amendments to the draft Rules and Guidance.
+We are currently considering all responses received to the consultation and will make any resulting amendments to the draft Rules and Guidance.